Research on Saffron + Mild Anxiety

 Saffron: Anti-Anxiolytic Research

-Saffron has been well-researched for its potential positive effect in mental illness disorders, particularly anxiety and depression.
-(3) The active constituents in saffron, crocin, crocetin, and safranal, may have the ability to influence several of the neurobiological mechanisms seen in mental illness, including modulating pathways related to neurotransmitters, inflammation, immune regulation, the hypothalamus-pituitary-adrenal (HPA) axis, oxidative stress, and neurotrophins.
+Saffron has been researched for its potential positive effect on mild anxiety.
+(3) The active constituents in saffron, crocin, crocetin, and safranal, may have the ability to influence several of the neurobiological mechanisms seen in mild anxiety, including modulating pathways related to neurotransmitters, inflammation, immune regulation, the hypothalamus-pituitary-adrenal (HPA) axis, oxidative stress, and neurotrophins.
 (3)

 Mechanisms of Action